Are you an LLM? You can read better optimized documentation at /docs/getting-started/run-deploy.md for this page in Markdown format

 The compatible types are listed on the right radio button column on the deploy tab for the ModelKit.

-Open a terminal on a computer with the docker CLI or Docker Desktop installed and paste the command we copied from the UI, or use our modified URL, for example:
+Now, simply open a terminal on a computer with the docker CLI or Docker Desktop installed and paste the modified URL, for example:

 bash